-As a word of caution, we must remember that even the archangel Michael did not dare take on the devil alone, but called on the Lord (Jude 9).
-No believer should ever feel they are wise enough or powerful enough to engage this enemy apart from dependence on the Lord So how do we stand?
+As a word of caution, we must remember that even the archangel Michael did not dare take on the devil alone, but did so in the name of the Lord (Jude 9).
+No believer should ever feel they are wise enough or powerful enough to engage this enemy apart from dependence on the Lord.
+So how do we stand?
 By putting on the full armor of God.
 Notice the armor belongs to God.
 This is not you standing in your own strength.
 This is you receiving supernatural protective armor from Jesus Himself.
 You must say as David did, "The battle belongs to the Lord" (1 Sam 17:47).